UWCSESecurityLab/confidante/README.md

 3. Run `$ npm run build:package` to build executables that include Electron and packages all of the code.
 This only builds it for the platform you're running the script on.
 4. Run `$ npm run build:installer-win` to build an installer for Windows.
 Only works on a Windows machine.

+The output packages/installers will be in the `dist/` folder in the root directory.

 ## How to put a new Electron version on the website ##
 SSH into a CSE machine, and upload the package to `/cse/web/research/confidante/`.